shinosaki/danmaku-viewer/README.md

 # danmaku-viewer
-NicoNico Live viewer with danmaku.js
+NicoNico Live viewer with [danmaku.js](https://github.com/weizhenye/Danmaku)

+## Usage
+Drag and drop the video/comment files to the top of the page.